Jonlee92/Jonlee92/README.md

 - 💞️ I’m looking to collaborate on data wrangling/ analytical projects
 - 📫 How to reach me firefistace07@gmail.com

-I am currently taking a part time post-graduate diploma in Analytics and Visualization in Singapore University of Social Sciences.
-I am also currently employed in my current company as a member of Data Team.
-I deal with large datasets, mainly data wrangling, visualization in Tableau, and also are required to do abit of analytics.
+I am currently employed in my current company as an data analyst.
+I mainly use python for data wrangling and clean-up.
+I am well versed in tableau/ powerbi for visualization.
 I am keen to find freelance projects where I could help companies or Voluntary Welfare Organizations to do on a pro-bono/ as volunteer.
-I would not be able to take up paid projects as I am bounded by my company contract.

 Do feel free to reach out to me for potential collaboration and we could discuss on possible ways to collaborate or help in anyway.